katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/08-USGS.md

 evap_data <- result(evap_geojob)
 ```

-As in the third scenario, if you have a job that will take a long time and plan to close R in the interim, you can specify the argument `email` when creating the knife.
+As for the third scenario, if you have a job that will take a long time and plan to close R in the interim, you can specify the argument `email` when creating the knife.
 Then when you use your new knife in the `geoknife` call, it will send an email with appropriate information upon job completion (you will see `gdp_data@usgs.gov` as the sender).

 ```r